delfineonx/block-codeloader/README.md

 /*
  * Shallow copy of collected evaluation errors from the last boot session.
  * Each entry: [x, y, z, errorName, errorMessage].
- * It is reseted at the start of each boot session.
+ * It resets at the start of each boot session.
  */
 errors